EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :name: static_BR_state_prediction

    The Deep-LASI confidence level for determining the number of states and state values on traces

+The next plot as shown on :numref:`static_BR_autom_fret_hist` is the FRET efficiency histogram based on observed states.
+It shows a broad distribution of apparent FRET efficiencies around the value 0.6.
+This broad distribution could be due to the rather high level of noise within the current data, and it can lead to false state detection during the analysis.

 .. figure:: ./../../figures/examples/PA_BR_autom_fret_hist.png
    :width: 350
    :alt: static_BR_autom_fret